KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 		2. Choose Google Chrome from the list.

-We've got our initial setup for our project done, now let's get to the fun part - styling!
+The page doesn't look very good yet but we've got our initial setup for our project done, now let's get to the fun part - styling!

 ###Documentation
 To understand the different CSS properties and available values visit the [Mozilla Developer Network CSS reference documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)